Personal Income Tax

-The State of Vermont has conducted lottery operations since 1978.
-Beginning in 1986, Vermont began participating in a Tri-State lottery with New Hampshire and Maine.
-Commencing July 1, 1998 all lottery revenue will be dedicated to the Education Fund.
+The State of Vermont has conducted lottery gaming since 1978.
+Beginning in 1986, Vermont began participating in tri-state gaming with New Hampshire and Maine.
+Lottery revenues are deposited to the general fund and are not ear-marked for any specific purpose.

 Source: Vermont Statutes Annotated.